 This is by far the most well-known mosquito repellent because the compounds in its leaves are a common ingredient in commercial repellent products.
 It has a pleasant lemon smell and is very powerful at driving away mosquitoes.

 A tropical plant, it will thrive in warm weather and full sunshine.
-It may benefit from regular fertilizing and even a little added artificial light during the winter months if you have very short days.
+It may benefit from regular fertilizing and even a little added artificial light (see my guide for growing plants using artificial light) during the winter months if you have very short days.